statamic/docs/content/collections/fieldtypes/assets.md

 ## Data Structure

-Data is stored as an array of image paths relative to the asset container.
-If `max_files` is set to one, a string will be saved instead.
+Data is stored as an array of image paths _relative to the asset container_.
+Each asset's full URL is generated dynamically on the frontend based on the image path and its container.
+This allows containers to be a bit more portable by avoiding fully hardcoded file paths.

+If `max_files` is set to `1`, a string will be saved instead of an array.

 ``` yaml
 # Default YAML